Artanisx/artanisx.github.io/LavaGolf/beta-patch-notes.md

 * (I) Now the Pause Menu controls are properly split in two separated lines.
 * (I) Changed the game ui elements so that it doesn't mentions "Rings", "X Spheres" and "Shoots" no longer as they are properly explained by the use of the related icon (plus the How to Play screen explains them at lenght).
 Now the UI is more compact as a result and more readable.
 * (I) Did a pass on all in game help strings to improve clarity.
+* (I) Reflected the new usability rules for the Rewind skill in the game ui.
+* (I) Update the Game Help guide on the Rewind skill to reflect the new usability rules.
+* (I) Fixed a bug that prevented the new Launch Bar to be shown after a Rewind was used.

 *Controls*
 * (I) You can now go back to the Main Menu at any point during the gameplay, with the ESC key (or the "START" button on your gamepad).